matemagyari/principle/README.md

 ## Onion Layering Constraint

 Most code bases use some level of layering.
 For example in DDD there are 3 basic layers, the Infrastructure, the Application and the Domain.
 The code structure is like an onion, where the core is the Domain, wrapped around by the Application layer, then the Infrastructure layer.
 The dependencies can only point inwards, so Infrastructure can depend on Application and Domain, the Application on Domain, and Domain on none of the others.
 About the benefits of this architectural style over the traditional layering you can read for example [here](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html).
-JPrinciple can force this style of layering, detecting deviations from it.
+Guardrails can force this style of layering, detecting deviations from it.
 In case of deviations are found, you'll see something like this in the console:

 ```
 Layering violations (1 of allowed 5)